How Much Is Reciprocal IVF [& How To Prepare Financially]

 Also known as co-maternity, partner IVF, or co-IVF, reciprocal IVF is a fertility treatment option for lesbian or trans-men couples.

-Reciprocal IVF is a variation of in vitro fertilization where both partners have the opportunity to be involved in the conception process.
-One partner goes through testing to retrieve their eggs for fertilization, and the other partner gets the fertilized embryo placed in their uterus to carry and give birth to the child.
+Reciprocal IVF is a variation of in vitro fertilization where both partners are involved in the creation of their child.
+One partner goes through testing to retrieve their eggs for fertilization, and the other has the embryo placed in their uterus to carry and give birth to the child.

-For more information on reciprocal IVF, be sure to read What Is Reciprocal IVF [& Is It Right for You]?
+For more information on reciprocal IVF, check out our piece: What Is Reciprocal IVF [& Is It Right for You]?

 Does Insurance Pay for Reciprocal IVF?

-Overall, insurance providers generally do not cover reciprocal IVF costs unless there is a medical necessity.
+Insurance providers generally don’t cover reciprocal IVF costs unless there’s a medical necessity.
 This necessity may include diagnostic tests and doctor visits for the individual carrying the child.

 As there are several variations involved with insurance coverage, we encourage you to speak with your provider and IVF treatment facility for exact details.